Malabar Farm in Haunted Ohio

 Haunted Malabar Farm

-Related Haunted Stories: Indiana State House
+Related Haunted Stories: Ramsey House

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.